 Exempt reporting advisers must prepare and file certain sections of Form ADV Part 1A and are eligible for SEC examination.
 Kroll can assist exempt reporting advisers in the preparation and filing of Form ADV and in determining whether your firm fits within an exemption, as more fully outlined below:

-Firms that manage more than $25 million in assets in under management and have at least one managed account need to register with the SEC or the state(s) in which they are located and/or doing business.
+Firms managing up to $25 million and possessing at least one managed account are required to have SEC registration or register with the state(s) in which they operate.

 Firms that manage up to $150 million in private funds only or manage strictly venture capital funds, may be eligible for a registration exemption.